 Uninsured driversWhen filing for car insurance, you might face an up-front fee for the prospective insurer to file an SR-22 request form and to cover your more risky driving profile.
 Needing an SR-22 could disqualify you from being insured by some carriers, while others would be happy to cover you.

-For drivers who don’t own a vehicleNot owning a vehicle makes it tougher to obtain an SR-22, as you will need to show proof of insurance to obtain the certificate.
+For drivers without a vehicleNot owning a vehicle makes it more difficult to obtain an SR-22, as you will need to furnish proof of insurance to receive the certificate.
 If you don't own a car, purchase a non-owners car insurance policy before asking for an SR-22.
 A non-owners policy is often less pricey than traditional coverage since it doesn't insure against physical damages to your car.

 Methodology and data sources